DC 8104Neurological Conditions38 CFR § 4.124a

 The VA rates Paramyoclonus multiplex (convulsive state, myoclonic type) under Diagnostic Code (DC) 8104, governed by 38 CFR 38 CFR § 4.124a.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Paramyoclonus multiplex (convulsive state, myoclonic type) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Paramyoclonus multiplex (convulsive state, myoclonic type) qualify for TDIU?

-What evidence do I need to establish service connection for Paramyoclonus multiplex (convulsive state, myoclonic type)?
+What evidence supports a higher rating for Paramyoclonus multiplex (convulsive state, myoclonic type)?

-What is the C&P exam like for Paramyoclonus multiplex (convulsive state, myoclonic type)?
+What happens at the C&P exam for Paramyoclonus multiplex (convulsive state, myoclonic type)?

 Get a Personalized Rating Analysis